Allen-Tildesley/examples/python_examples/GUIDE.md

 There is a slight subtlety on the last shift, if `n` is even: both `ij` and `ji` pairs appear, and so the usual incrementing factor 2 is replaced by a factor 1.
+The idea dates back to S Brode and R Ahlrichs Comput Phys Commun 42, 51 (1986).
 The actual histogramming is conveniently performed by the built-in NumPy `histogram` routine.